Chapter 14. Construction Codes.

 (D) For purposes of this section, the term:

-(i) "Adjacent property" means any privately held property (all or a portion thereof) within 30 feet of a property line of the real property for which the permit is applied; provided, that the adjacent property is separated by an alley or public space from the real property for which the permit is applied.
+(i) "Adjacent property" means any privately held real property (all or a portion thereof) within 30 feet of a property line of the real property for which the permit is applied.

 (ii) "Adjoining property" means any privately held real property that shares a property line with real property for which the permit is applied.